toddp/aceroute/README.md

 ## Usage

 First set the ACEROUTE_API_TOKEN environment variable to contain your Aceroute api key:

     export ACEROUTE_API_TOKEN=mytoken

-See the documentation on [Aceroute class methods](http://toddp.github.io/aceroute/) for which ones you can call.
+See the documentation on [Aceroute classes and  methods](http://toddp.github.io/aceroute/) for which ones you can call.

+There are classes corrsponding to each entity in the Aceroute API, such as Customer, Location, and Order.
+So far these 3 are the only supported entities, others will be added as needed.

+You can create a new entity by instantiating it with .new(), but it will only be persisted to the Aceroute API when you call .create!
+See Customer class for an example.

+Likewise, you can delete any instance by calling .destroy! .
+Alternatively, you can call the class method .delete(id) and passing any valid Aceroute id for that type of object, e.g. a Customer id.